dbcli/mssql-cli/doc/installation_guide.md

 # Installation Guide

 ## Quick Start
+mssql-cli needs Python to run, and works with Python 2.7 and 3.6.

 mssql-cli is installed via pip.
 If you know pip, you can install mssql-cli using command
 ```shell
 $ pip install mssql-cli